Greedy Completion for Weighted $(\alpha,\beta)$-Spanners: Technical Overview

 The last optimization is to allow bypassing bottlenecks along $P_{x,y}$ if possible.
 The key observation is that it may be the case that for example $e_1=(u,v),e_2=(v,w),e_3=(w,x)$ are three consecutive edges along $P_{x,y}$ which are all $\alpha$-distant, yet $\dist_H(u,x)\leq \alpha \cdot \dist_G(u,x)$.
 Hence if we can find in $H$ a path of stretch $\alpha$ between endpoints of $\alpha$-distant edges which we can use to "jump over'' the bottlenecks - we do so.

 In other words, we partition $P_{x,y}$ into segments that are either a single $\alpha$-distant edge, or pairs of vertices with stretch $\leq \alpha$ in $H$, and choose one whose segments cannot be merged further; we call such segmentations \emph{minimal}.
+Finally the $(\alpha,\beta)$-completion is: